AntonC9018/Dungeon-Hopper/world/README.md

 1. All game objects have priority, which determines in what order they act.
 For example, *Enemies* have higher priority than *projectiles*, this is why they move first, and then do the projectiles. **All game objects are sorted by priority among their categories at the start of each loop**.
 Amongst *traps* and *floors*, things are too sorted by priority at the start of each loop.
 This ensures thing are always in order.

 2. After that, all game objects are asked to decide on their next action, and save it inside them (see action.lua for a list of action types).
-These calculations cannot affect the grid (world) state.
-This is ensured by creating a copy of the entire grid before those calculations.
-This "fake" grid prevents things from doing attacks and taking damage.
+These calculations must not affect the grid (world) state.

 3. Now the real grid is restored and all saved actions are executed in this order:
     1. *Player* actions